 Risk Management - The Council has established Risk Management systems and processes in place, which are designed to reflect current best practice in Local Authority Risk Management.
 The risks identified are recorded at either the corporate level, in a Corporate Risk Register or at an operational level, in Service Risk Registers.
 This two tier approach ensures that the highest level strategic risks, those which present the greatest challenge to the Council, are identified, evaluated and closely monitored by the Audit & Risk Scrutiny Committee.
-All risks both strategic and operational are monitored by the Risk Management Group.
-Scrutiny of the strategic risks is carried out by the Audit & Risk Scrutiny Committee on a quarterly basis.
+All risks both strategic risks is carried out by the Audit & Risk Scrutiny Committee on a quarterly basis.
 Responsibility for the scrutiny of directorate risks rests with the Risk Management Group.